telerik/reporting-docs/knowledge-base/how-to-load-dot-net-7-assemblies-in-srd-dot-net.md

 Could not find or load a specific file.
 (0x80131621)
 ```

-This happens because the RollForward property is set to **Major**, and the framework version is rolled forward only when the requested version is not present.
+This happens because the `RollForward` property is set to **Major**, and the framework version is rolled forward only when the requested version is not present.
 Thus, if you have .NET 6 installed, the application will be executed using .NET 6 runtime and it will not be able to load the custom .NET 7 assembly, throwing an exception as a result.

-For further information about controlling the RollForward behavior at runtime, check the [related Microsoft documentation article](https://learn.microsoft.com/en-us/dotnet/core/versions/selection#control-roll-forward-behavior).
+For further information about controlling the `RollForward` behavior at runtime, check the related Microsoft documentation article section [Control roll-forward behavior](https://learn.microsoft.com/en-us/dotnet/core/versions/selection#control-roll-forward-behavior).

 ## Solution
-Start SRD.NET while setting the RollForward option to LatestMajor from the command prompt:
+Start SRD.NET while setting the `RollForward` option to **LatestMajor** from the command prompt:

 ```
 C:\Program Files (x86)\Progress\Telerik Reporting {Version}\Report Designer\.NET>Telerik.ReportDesigner.Net.exe --roll-forward LatestMajor"